 Zooming back in, let’s now look at how the Mac editor works.
 Click on one of your docs, or upload one, and let’s get rolling.

-The upper left-hand corner has options to upload new documents or even export and print your current one.
+The upper left-hand corner has options to upload a new text or even export and print your current one.

 The lower left-hand corner has your Settings and Preferences, where you can set alerts, toggle word count on or off, and even change font sizes.
 (Don’t worry, I constantly need to bump mine up with these old eyes.)